 Although Google's new logo may appear simple, when you take a closer look, you'll see that it consists of more than just simple lines and circles.

 Most letters are slightly thicker at the sides.
 The straight sections of the 'G' and 'e' are each pulled inwards slightly.
 The oval part of the 'g' tapers thinner on the right side.
 The straight stroke of the 'e' is thinner than its outer curve.

-These typographic subtleties are what differentiates a professional logo from an amateur effort.
+These typographic subtleties are what differentiate a professional logo from an amateur effort.
 They make it "look right".